-But the worst part was that I still faced an uncertain future: owing to lawyer's fees, property taxes and a host of other deductions, I ended up with roughly half the amount I would have net had the transaction wrapped in a timely fashion.
-I can only hope it will be enough to finish the house; I won't know until after I start getting estimates for some of the really big-ticket items, like the doors, windows and roof.
+But the worst part was that I still faced an uncertain future: owing to lawyer's fees, additional deposits, property tax liens and a host of other deductions, I ended up with roughly half the amount I would have net had the transaction wrapped in a timely fashion.
+I could only hope it would be enough to finish the house; I wouldn't know until after I'd started getting estimates for some of the really big-ticket items, like the doors, windows and roof.

-Plus, things are different than they were back in October 2016, when work on the house ground to a halt.
-In spite of having Lyme Disease and Sarcoidosis, I was perhaps the fittest I'd been since I was in my early 30s, when I was busy gutting and rebuilding my first home.
-By contrast, I've been nearly immobilized the last two years.
+Plus, things were different than they were back in October 2016, when work on the house ground to a halt.
+In spite of having Lyme Disease and Sarcoidosis, I was perhaps the fittest I'd been since my early 30s, when I was busy gutting and flipping my first home.
+By contrast, I'd been nearly immobilized for two years.
 Not to mention acutely depressed.
-All the physical gains I'd made building my home have been lost.
+All the physical gains I'd made building my home had been lost.

-I may be able to recover some of my strength and flexibility, but I'll never be back to where I was.
-My knee has become the stopping point: I need a new one, but the likelihood of that happening is remote at best.
-And so, as I embark on the last, long leg of the run to get the house done, I'm faced with the fact that I can only manage a few of the items left to do.
-The upside, however, is that the work will be done much more quickly, and perhaps with better quality—assuming I can afford it.
+I might have been able to recover some of my strength and flexibility, but I'd never be back to where I was.
+My knee had become the stopping point: I needed a new one, but the likelihood of that happening was vanishingly small.
+And so, as I embarked on the last, long leg of the run to get the house done, I was faced with the fact that progress would be painfully slow, in more ways than one.

 With my head reduced to oatmeal, I needed a solid action plan.
-Fortunately, I'd already created one, which I've turned into a to-do list that I can keep updated.
-The biggest challenges, however, will be readjusting my mind and body from years of inaction to action.
-Plus, I must be prepared for any number of unforeseen speed bumps that would almost certainly pop up along the way.
+Fortunately, I'd already created one, which I turned into a to-do list that I can keep updated.
+The biggest challenge, however, was readjusting my mind and body from complete inaction to intense action.
+Plus, I had to be prepared for any number of unforeseen speed bumps that would almost certainly pop up along the way.
 Indeed, there were many—way too many, starting with electric service.